 Ahmanson Auditorium, University Hall 1000

-Please join us for the inaugural event of Los Angeles' new research center and think tank, the World Policy Institute at Loyola Marymount University.
+The inaugural event of Los Angeles' new research center and think tank, the World Policy Institute at Loyola Marymount University.
 A distinguished panel discussion will feature four former U.S. ambassadors:

 - Ambassador Alan Blinken